 - a.
-Turn the appliance off.
+Turn the appliance off or stop welding.

 - b.
 Run the engine for approximately three minutes to allow the engine to cool.

 - c.
 Turn engine off.

 6. Emergency Stopping:

 Turn the engine off if an emergency arises.
 Correct the condition before resuming work and re-starting the engine.